Schveitzer/testes_api_zedelivery/README.md

 ## Reports
 > You must have the allure client installed

-Run the command below to generate the test report in the folder `./reports/allure-report`:
+Run the command below to generate the test report:

 ```bash
 $ allure generate --clean ./reports/allure_results/ -o ./reports/allure-report
 ```

-To view the report in the browser, run the command:
+To view the report in the browser:

 ```bash
 $ allure open ./reports/allure-report/
 ```

 ## Lint Code
-To lint the code, run:
+To lint the code:

 ```bash
 $ pylint *
 ```
 ## Docker execution
-To start the tests with docker run:
+To start the tests with docker:

 ```bash
 $ export BASE_URL=http://localhost:3000/